hsihohuang/CSS3-intro/README.md

 ### Css-based slideshow for CSS3 introduction

-Warning: Only works in Chrome, Safari and Opera.
+Warning : Only works in Chrome, Safari and Opera.